4km3/hms/docs/day1/containers/slides/containers.md

   - Dockerfile for myNginx.
 Could be used for any other web service.

 ```
-FROM docker.io/alpine:3.5 		# Dockers hierarchy.
-Where it comes from.
+FROM docker.io/alpine:3.5  # Dockers hierarchy

+#Install nginx and some basic packages and remove packages cache
 RUN apk add --update bash libressl nginx && \
-    rm -rf /var/cache/apk/* 	# Install nginx and some basic packages, and remove packages cache.
+    rm -rf /var/cache/apk/*

-EXPOSE 80		                  # Expose the service by a network port
+# Expose the service by a network port
+EXPOSE 80

 # App is executed in foreground, to retain the docker started.
-The docker will be stoped once the primary command
+# The docker will be stoped once the primary command
-# will close its stdin, may because it’s executed as daemon, may be because it finish the execution.

-ENTRYPOINT ["nginx", "-g", "daemon off;”]	# Default command to execute when we run the docker: $ENTRYPOINT + $CMD
+# Default command when docker run: $ENTRYPOINT + $CMD
+ENTRYPOINT ["nginx", "-g", "daemon off;”]
 ```

 ---